 Content and scope of the proposal

-Approx. three to five pages – ATTENTION: If the responsible doctorate advidory commitee has its own guidlines, please follow these.
+- Approx. three to five pages – ATTENTION: If the responsible doctorate advidory committee has its own guidlines, please follow these.

 - Personal information

 - Suggested title for the thesis, thesis area, desired academic grade